davidgiraldy/house_price_prediction_using_linear_regression/README.md

-# House Prediction using ElasticNet Regression Model
+# House Price Prediction using Linear Regression
 The Dataset is copyright by Pierian Data, Inc
 Exercise Project from Data Science Bootcamp on Udemy, Jose Portilla